 A general anti-abuse rule came into effect on July 17, 2013.

 The UK generally relies on the incorporation of provisions to prevent treaty shopping into its double tax treaties rather than on any domestic provisions.

-Interest deductions may also be restricted by the worldwide debt cap rules.
+Interest deductions may also be restricted by the worldwide debt cap rules or Modified Debt Cap.
 A new Diverted profits tax was introduced from April 1, 2015 which is targeted at arrangements designed to either (a) avoid creating a taxable presence in the UK (via a permanent establishment) or (b) create tax mismatches between UK companies and non-UK companies (with a lower tax rate than the UK) and where such arrangements do not meet defined economic substance tests.

 Advance pricing agreements/clearance can be obtained that certain anti-avoidance rules (e.g. certain aspects of CFC rules) will not apply to certain transactions.
 Clarification of Her Majesty’s Revenue and Customs (“HMRC”) interpretation of new legislation and certain other matters including the application of double tax treaties can be obtained although informal rulings are no longer available.